-Brand positioning means your brand creates an authentic and unique impression in your future customer’s mind that is distinct from rest of the marketplace.
+Brand positioning means your brand creates an authentic and unique impression in your future customer’s mind that is distinct from the rest of the marketplace.

 Brand positioning means your brand will be remembered for something, think; Volvo makes safe cars.